kadercoder/376assignment2/README.md

      git clone https://github.com/kadercoder/376assignment2.git

 2. Keep a Twitter archive JSON file in the same directory.
-This repo already has one name favs.json.
+This repo already has one named favs.json.

 3. Run the Flask application: